After you have created a dashboard, you can edit the dashboard by clicking the Edit button at the upper right of the dashboard:

 The dashboard will refresh on the interval you set as long as the dashboard is open in a browser tab.
 If the dashboard is closed during a normal refresh time it won’t refresh until the next time it is opened.
 Refreshes never use the Looker cache; they always pull their data from the database.

-Caution: Frequent dashboard updates, especially on large dashboards, can place a significant strain on some database systems.
-You may wish to discuss this consideration with one of your Looker Admins.
-At the least you should avoid setting a refresh interval that is shorter than your database update interval, because that would not result in new data anyway and just creates unnecessary queries.
+Frequent dashboard updates, especially on large dashboards, can place a significant strain on some database systems.
+You may wish to discuss this consideration with one of your Looker admins.
+At minimum, avoid setting a refresh interval that is shorter than your database update interval, because there is no new data to refresh and it creates unnecessary queries.

 This option will only be available if your admin has enabled the User Specific Time Zone setting.